-Their job is to make sure the policy holder is treated fairly, and a settlement is brought forth in a timely manner.
+Their job is to make sure the policyholder is treated fairly, and that a settlement is brought forth in a timely manner.
 Public adjusters negotiate with the insurance company’s claims staff to reach a reasonable agreement for both parties.

 Public adjusters are normally hired when the insured is unhappy with the claims staff or when there is a potential for an unfair settlement.
 They are compensated by the insured when the claim is settled, and commission rates are often around 10%.

-For the averages policy holder, insurance companies can be difficult to deal with so public adjusters are often employed.
+For the average policyholder, insurance companies can be difficult to deal with so public adjusters are often employed.

 Before Hiring A Public Adjuster… Do Your Research